-There is a permanent sharps (needles/sryinge) disposal unit located at the Medford Police Station lobby.
+There is a permanent sharps (needles/syringe) disposal unit located in the Medford Police station lobby.
 This unit is available 24 hours a day, 7 days a week.
 An additional sharps disposal unit is located at the Medford Health Department, City Hall Room 311.

 Proper Use and Disposal of Needles and Syringes – Be Smart.
 Be Careful.
 Be Aware.
 Be Safe.